Here’s a creative way to serve fruit: Fun Shape Fruit Kabobs! Serve with your favorite fruit dip or yogurt for snacks or party appetizers

 Fun Shape Fruit Kabobs

-- Your favorite melon (honeydew, watermelon, or cantaloupe)
+- 2 cups cubed melon, your favorite kind (honeydew, watermelon, or cantaloupe)

-- Any other fruit you like: strawberries, raspberries, orange slices, etc.
+- Any other fruit you like: raspberries, orange slices, etc.

-- Small cookie cutters (about 1-2 inches in size) in simple shapes
+- Small cookie cutters about 1 to 2 inches in size in simple shapes

 - Cut your melon open and scoop out the seeds if you’re using a honeydew or cantaloupe, and cut off the rind